riboviz/workshop-2021-07-02/README.md

 # workshop-2021-07-02
-riboviz workshop materials for biochemical society workshop 2021-07-02
+Material for the riboviz workshop at the Biochemical Society workshop, 2021-07-02